-Once a case proceeds to trial, all of the court-filed information to be introduced that was previously designated as confidential or maintained pursuant to this of the public, including the press, unless compelling reasons supported by specific factual findings to proceed otherwise are made to the trial judge in advance of the trial.
+[ONE POSSIBLE PARAGRAPH] Once a case proceeds to trial, all of the information that was designated as confidential or maintained pursuant to this protective order becomes public and will be presumptively available to all members of the public, including the press, unless compelling reasons supported by specific factual findings to proceed otherwise are made to the trial judge in advance of the trial.
 See Kamakana v.
-City and Cty. of Honolulu, 447 F.3d 1172, 1180-81 (9th Cir.
+City and County of Honolulu, 447 F.3d 1172, 1180-81 (9th Cir.
 2006) (distinguishing "good cause" showing for sealing documents produced in discovery from "compelling reasons" standard when merits-related documents are part of court record).
 Accordingly, the terms of this protective order do not extend beyond the commencement of the trial.